“Make your life a work of art.”

-My Cousins Lyn Coffin and Sydney Coffin both poets and teachers, who like my mother Cella, put poetry under my wings, and remind me, urge me, and inspire me to fulfill my destiny as a creative being.
+My Cousin Sydney Coffin, a poet and teacher, who like my mother Cella, put poetry under my wings, reminds me, urges me, and inspires me to fulfill my destiny as a creative being.
 And my Cousin Katherine Nelson, whose amazing art shows how powerful the art gene is in our Coffin Clan.

 My adopted son, Oscar De Leon.
 His indomitable spirit and infectious laughter inspire many, and he is a bright light in my life.

-What an incredible blessing it have benefited from the healing work of Sheila Rubin and her Embodied Life Story process.
+What an incredible blessing to have benefited from the healing work of Sheila Rubin and her Embodied Life Story process.
 I am also extremely grateful to my cohorts who went through the Embodied Life Story process with me.
 Thanks to the great healing and support that Sheila brought into my life, I was able to premiere my Suitcase Puppet Theater.
 Their stories have inspired me deeply and I treasure their friendship and understanding.
 What is more powerful than sharing your core life stories with people who respect and love you?

 I am grateful to all the creative and loving men and women in my life.
 Of special note: Joyce Fournier and Gene Stone (now on the other side), Carolyn and Gurucharan Khalsa, special souls who have brought much healing to this world.

 John Martin, Metta Mindfulness Teacher who brings peace and love to our hearts and minds every week in mindful meditation, his voice, ever so soft, is ever so powerful.